 No provision for income taxes or income tax recovery on either the current year or prior year earnings has been recorded in the Statement of Operations due to the existence of non-capital losses of approximately \$4,079,000 in Canada and \$3,500,000 operating losses in the United States as at October 31, 2011.
-In addition, the Company has significant Scientific and Research Expenditure pools of \$2,495,000.
-In assessing the realizability of future income tax assets, management considers whether it is more probable that some portion or all of the future tax assets will not be realized.
+In addition, the Company has significant Scientific Research and Experimental Development (SRED) pools of \$2,495,000.
 The ultimate realization of future tax assets is dependent upon the generation of future taxable income.